-The fairy winked at her and slowly faded.
+The fairy began to fade.
 Panic gripped Hermione, and she got up and ran towards her.

 A warm, unnatural breeze caressed her, and the hair on the back of Hermione's neck stood on end.
 Her breath came light and fast as her knees buckled and eyes swam.
 Everything spun and she frowned deeply, her hand flying to her head, as if trying to assuage the uncomfortable feeling.
-Gasping for air as black spots popped up in her vision, she tried hard to call out for help, but it was hopeless.
+As the wind blew more furiously around them, she started to gasp for air, black spot popping in her vision.
+She tried hard to scream for help, but it was hopeless.

-Just as Hermione was about to go under, she heard the same whimsical voice of the fairy whisper to her one last time, her voice soothing and melodic.
+Just as Hermione was about to go under, she heard the same whimsical laugh of the fairy one last time.

 This plot bunny has literally been on my mind for a year.
 I first came to fanfiction July 6th, 2011 and this idea popped into my mind a few weeks after.
 I wasn't sure if a plot like this ever came up, where Draco and Hermione go back in time and assume the other's life (not body-swapping).
 I've been meaning to write this out for the longest time, if only to get it out there.
-If you don't understand what exactly I mean with the whole life switcheroo, stick around.
-The next chapter is the actual switch... that is... if you all review enough to get me to write it :)
+If you don't understand what exactly I mean with the whole life switcheroo, stick around ;)

 Please do favorite/alert/review!